mgh0010/OS_Project5/README.md

 Project Report Questions:

 	Solution Description:

+		//You must describe your solutions with good sample input and output to
+		//show users what your memory manager is doing (REMOVE THIS BEFORE SUBMIT)

 		1) How did you guarantee that each logical address is translated to the correct physical address?